SyncGM/external-text/lib/addons/multi-lang/README.md

 Compatibility Information
 -----------------------------------------------------------------------------
 **Required Scripts:**
-Puts this script below Materials and above Main.
-It must also be below SES - External Text v3.0.0 or higher.
+SES - External Text v3.1.0 or higher

 **Known Incompatibilities:**
 None.

 Usage
 -----------------------------------------------------------------------------
-Remember Text.txt from External Text?
-Yeah, you're not using that anymore.
-Go to SES::ExternalText in this script and find the Languages array.
-Add as many as you'd like.
-Now create a text file for each language you added, with the name being that of the language in question.
-Make sure to place it in the Data folder.
-Treat each of them like you would Text.txt - they work the same way.
-Make sure all of your keys are the same in each file - if the keys are different, the languages won't be compatible with each other.
+Create a directory named Text in the Data folder for your project.
+Inside of this directory, create a new directory with the name of each language that you intend to include in your project -- make sure to add the names of these directories to the Languages array in SES::ExternalText.
+Any text files that you place in these language directories will be read into the project, so feel free to organize them however you'd like!
+You can even add subfolders to the language folders.
+The only thing that you *need* to do is use the same keys in each language -- if you don't, the game won't know where to look for text in alternate languages!

 Note that each language can (and probably should) have different text for the language select screen.
 The default is in English, obviously.
 To change